How to Apply

 - Three letters of recommendation, completed by teachers (preferably philosophy teachers) familiar with the applicant’s academic background.

-- Graduate School
+UO Graduate School

-- Educational Testing Service
+Educational Testing Service

-- Graduate School’s Language Requirement for International GTFs
+Graduate School’s Language Requirement for International GEs

-- International Student Financial Statement (pdf)
+International Student Financial Statement (pdf)

 Additional Information for Prospective International Graduate Students from the UO International Affairs Office